JackWanaCode/Webapp-with-docker-and-flask/README.md

         docker-compose --version

-    if out put is like this:
+    if output is like this:
     docker-compose version 1.24.0, build 1110ad01
     you can go next.